keewenaw/dvwa-guide-2019/README.md

 # dvwa-guide-2019
 Solutions and various notes for the Damn Vulnerable Web App (DVWA) pentesting tool, intended to be accurate as of 04/30/2019.

-Please note the following restrictions and caveats.
-Continuing to read or interact with this repo in any manner signifies consent to these terms.
+<b><i>Please note the following restrictions and caveats.
+Continuing to read or interact with this repo in any manner signifies consent to these terms.</i></b>

 1) I will always assume you have the following already set up:
   a) A fully-updated version of Kali, with Firefox, Burp Suite, and whatever other tools you find interesting configured appropriately.
 I used Kali 4.19.0 x64 in a VM.